The Fresh Food That More and More Cat Behaviorists Recommend

 And quail.
 I actually started snipping the wings off the quail because there's just so much feather on the wings.
 A lot of times, they'll leave the wings or they'll leave a ton of feathers in the cage, and then I've got all of that to clean up.
 So I just snip the wings off."

-Whole Prey Diets Help Cats With Problem Behaviors
+Whole Prey Diets Help Cats with Problem Behaviors

 If you have a cat who is neurotic, depressed, sad or has passive-aggressive issues, all of those things can be improved by making meal time fun.
 Offering your cat whole prey — the same prey they would hunt and eat in the wild — can be very satisfying and natural-feeling for them.
-I asked Tracy how long it took to transition her cats to whole prey.
+Tracy shares how long it took to transition her cats to whole prey.

 "That took a little bit of time," she answered.
 "A couple of them picked up on it right away.
 The kitty that's back here behind me, Ralph, took the longest.
 He was like, 'Yeah, I'm not really sure I want to do this.'
 I think it took him about 28 days exactly.
 So it took me 28 days to get them all switched to whole prey.